Signs of burnout at work and how to deal with it

 Talent management strategies will also apply here.
 Anything that ensures your employees have a good, consistent experience will help reduce burnout significantly.
 This will also ensure you keep your talent keen to keep working with you.

-To learn more about talent management and how you can support your employees in avoiding burnout, check out our guide.
+To learn more about talent management and how you can support your employees in avoiding burnout, check out our guide on mental health at work.